RetnaTyas/Aria/README.md

 - 3.9B activated parameters per token, enabling fast inference speed and low fine-tuning cost.

+## Philosophy

+Aria aims to be an open multimodal Mixture-of-Experts model that activates only 3.9B parameters per token, enabling fast inference.
+Our goal is to provide broad modality coverage while maintaining a fully open-source, modular design so developers can easily extend and build upon Aria.

 ## News
 - 2024.10.10: We release Aria!